tasket/wyng-util-qubes/README.md

 #### --pref=_prefname::x_

 Control how Qubes VM pref _'prefname'_ is handled during `restore` where _'::x'_ indicates skipping the specified pref instead of trying to set it.
+This can be used as a workaround allowing `restore` to complete when an archived VM setting isn't compatible with the current system configuration.

 ### Notes